richorama/richorama.github.io/_posts/2015-01-12-iojs-on-azure-websites.md

 $ git push azure master
 ```

+> Note that your web server will run using this version of node, but npm and other build steps will use the version supplied by Microsoft.

 ## Next steps

 To make it easy, I have publised an [example project](https://github.com/richorama/iojs-azure) on GitHub.